tokkonopapa/WordPress-IP-Geo-Block/README.md

     [http://smart-ip.net/]       [smartip] | IPv4, IPv6     | free for personal and non-commercial use
     [http://ipinfodb.com/]      [IPInfoDB] | IPv4           | free for registered user

-Some of these services and APIs use GeoLite data created by [MaxMind][MaxMind].
+Some of these services and APIs use GeoLite data created by [MaxMind][MaxMind], and some include IP2Location LITE data available from [IP2Location][IP2LOC].

 ### FAQ: